 How to increase the recursion limit in Python

-In this article, you’ll learn techniques to safely increase the limit using sys.setrecursionlimit().
-You'll also explore real-world applications, tips, and debugging advice to manage recursion effectively.
+In this article, you’ll explore techniques to safely adjust the limit.
+We'll cover practical tips, real-world applications, and debugging advice to help you manage deep recursion in your projects.

 Using sys.setrecursionlimit() for basic limit adjustment